shushen/dpdk-ovs/docs/01_Installation.md

 ### Top-level Makefile

-Intel® DPDK vSwitch provides a top-level makefile capable of building each component of Intel in the correct order and fashion.
+Intel® DPDK vSwitch provides a top-level makefile capable of building each component in the correct order and fashion.
 This makefile provides a number of targets:

 * `all`
 * `config`